 From the summit of US Grant, descend back to the US Grant/V.4 saddle at 13,220 ft.
 You'll need to work your way back down the crux ledge and 3rd class wall.
 At the saddle, take some time to study the route a little.
 Staying on the ridge directly takes you onto some difficult terrain.
 Most seem to prefer heading off to the right (north) of the ridge for a while before regaining it beyond the most difficult obstacles.

-From the saddle, a direct assault on the ridge line appears difficult.
-To avoid those problems, try dropping down a little on the west side and then contouring below the ridge to a rock ridge followed by a loose rock-filled gully.
+To avoid those problems, try dropping down a little on the west side of the saddle and then contouring below the ridge to a rock-outcrop ridge followed by a loose rock-filled gully.
 Follow the gully up and it will top out about 100 feet below the summit on a minor north ridge of the peak.
 The last 100 feet along this ridge crest will be on steep, loose rubble.
 To gain the actual summit, you'll need to scramble over some large rocks.
 This peak has a split summit.
-The easternmost is the highest in our opinion, but just to make sure, you can scramble over tot he western summit by down-climbing a short rock face on the south side, stroll through the head of a couloir, clamber back up on more rock toward the west summit and then stroll along the ridge for the finish.
+The easternmost is the highest in our opinion, but just to make sure, you can scramble over to the western summit by down-climbing a short rock face on the south side, stroll through the head of a couloir, clamber back up on more rock toward the west summit and then stroll along the ridge for the finish.

 Return by the same route and if there's snow, enjoy a speedy glissade back down to Island Lake.
 Note: The entire Ice Lake Basin area is not only popular for its fine scenery, but also its verdant display of wildflowers.
 The area is very popular and receives a large number of day hikers on weekends.
 You will usually see backpackers camped in both the lower and upper basins.